Ibrahim Mahama (artist): Artistic practice

+In 2024, Mahama was the subject of the short documentary Dear Home of Scars, directed by Marina Meijer as part of the Ammodo Docs series, which documents aspects of his artistic practice in Ghana.

 Mahama has participated in several artist residencies, including the DAAD Berliner Künstlerprogramm in Berlin and Occupy Atopos in Athens (2017–2018), Gasworks in London (2013), Atelierhaus Hilmsen in Germany (2012), and multiple residencies at OFKOB (Occupy Farmstead Kokobeng) in Ofoase Kokobeng, Ghana (2013, 2014, 2015), a self-initiated project space focused on community, agriculture, and experimental art practice.
 Mahama also lectures widely at institutions such as Pratt Institute, contributing to global conversations on contemporary African art, decolonial theory, and socially engaged practice.

 Mahama has referenced Robert Rauschenberg's approach to assemblage, Robert Smithson's engagement with landscape and peripheral spaces, along the Arte Povera movement and African contemporaries such as Romuald Hazoumé and El Anatsui, known for their innovative use of found materials to address cultural and historical themes, as inspiration.

 Mahama's work takes inspiration from postcolonial literature and music, including Karl Marx's Das Kapital (1867), Walter Benjamin's essay The Author as Producer (1934), Chinua Achebe's No Longer at Ease (1960), Chimamanda Ngozi Adichie's Half of a Yellow Sun (2006), and Maurizio Lazzarato's The Making of the Indebted Man (2012), as well as the music of Fela Kuti.
 Several of his artworks and exhibitions take their titles from African literature, including; A Spell of Good Things (2024, White Cube New York) references the novel by Nigerian writer Ayọ̀bámi Adébáyọ̀, Fragments (2017, White Cube London) draws from the novel by Ghanaian author Ayi Kwei Armah, while Purple Hibiscus (2023–24, Barbican Centre, London) and Half of a Yellow Sun (2022, White Cube Hong Kong) is titled after Chimamanda Ngozi Adichie's novels.

 During the COVID-19 pandemic, Mahama contributed to Designbooms "Messages of Hope" series with cultural figures.
 He shared images from Red Clay studio in Tamale, accompanied by the reflection: "The promises of the present can start with ghosts from both the future and past.
 Ghosts are an embodiment of failed revolutions and unrealized futures, which need to be used as a starting point for new conversations within this century and beyond.
 Every life form is a gift."